Creation of a Partnership Firm | A complete guide

 - Partnership at will (no time or project mentioned).
 This is the most common one, similar to our first example

-- Three roles: In a partnership business a partner along with his role of partner maintain two other relation with each other, they are; Principal and Agent role, that means every partner is a principal and agent of others and for once fault others will be also liable.
+- Three roles: In a partnership business a partner along with his role of partner maintain two other relationships with each other, they are; Principal and Agent role, that means every partner is a principal and agent of others and for once fault others will be also liable.

-- Joint Liability: Partners will jointly make decision and shall be jointly liable for action.
+- Joint Liability: Partners will jointly make the decision and shall be jointly liable for action.
 That means a third party claim on anything that is done by any of the partners all of the partners will be liable as the same.
 Partners will be jointly liable for any deed that is done according to the partnership deed or generally to run the business.
 (Section 26)

 - Individual Liability: A partner will be individually liable for his actions when he has done anything negligently or for his self-benefit, these extraordinary actions will not be covered by the partners. (section 27) Also, the person liable can be made liable by the partners. (section 52)